MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Experimental_Features.md

 ### Mutually Exclusive Experimental Features

+There are cases where an experimental feature cannot co-exist side-by-side with an existing feature or another experimental feature.

-You can have an experimental cmdlet that overrides an existing cmdlet.
+For example, you can have an experimental cmdlet that overrides an existing cmdlet.
 The two versions can't coexist side by side.
 The `ExperimentAction.Hide` setting allows only one of the two cmdlets to be enabled at one time.

 In this example, we create a new experimental `Invoke-WebRequest` cmdlet.
 `InvokeWebRequestCommand` contains the non-experimental implementation.
 `InvokeWebRequestCommandV2` contains the experimental version of the cmdlet.

+The use of `ExperimentAction.Hide` will allow only one of the two features to be enabled at one time:

 ```csharp
 [Experimental("PSWebCmdletV2", ExperimentAction.Show)]